 Once the application deadline has passed, all applications are gathered and analyzed individually by a faculty committee.
-Applicants are given an admission score that includes consideration for overall GPA, prereq GPA, HESI A2 score, and proven proficiency in a second language.
-On average, 85-100 students are admitted to the program based on clinical availability.
-This number may fluctuate based on availability of faculty and clinical sites.
-Then 5-10 applicants are placed on a waiting list in case someone declines their admission. **If part of your application is determined to be missing, you may receive an email to follow up on the missing part.
+Applicants are given an admission score that includes consideration for overall GPA, prerequisite GPA, and prove proficiency in a second language (if applicable). **If part of your application is determined to be missing, you may receive an email to follow up on the missing part.
 Please be vigilant in checking your email during this time and respond appropriately to that email.

 How will I know my application is received?

 You will get a verification after you submit your online application.
 Please keep a copy of this for your records.

 When will I find out if I’ve been accepted?

 Once the faculty committee has analyzed all qualified applicants and student ranks have been determined, a decision letter will be posted to the students Slate account.
 This usually takes approximately 2 weeks after the application deadline.
 Students will also receive notification if they have been placed on the waitlist or if they did not qualify for admission via their Slate account.

 How many students are accepted into the program?

 Approximately 80-100 students are accepted each fall, and approximately 40-60 students are accepted each spring.
 Acceptance to the program is dependent on clinical site availability.